Budapest is among the prettiest cities in Europe, but is real estate investment in Budapest a good idea?

 Rent eats a large chunk of locals’ incomes.
 Having said this, when you buy in the center of Budapest and target foreigners, you live in a different reality.
 International people moving to Budapest generally have higher incomes.

-Rent to income ratio graphic
+rent to income ratio in european capitals

 New Airbnb restrictions